Itty Bitty Greenie

 3) Stacking toys and puzzles

-It might seem early to start puzzles at age one, but simple puzzles, stacking toys, blocks and shape sorters are wonderful for developing hand-eye co-ordination, fine motor skills and language.
+It might seem early to start puzzles at age one, but simple puzzles, stacking toys and shape sorters are wonderful for developing hand-eye co-ordination, fine motor skills and language.
 They’re also a great rainy day activity.

-By age one most children are still learning to grasp and manipulate objects, and Eco-Stars crayons are great because the star shape makes them easy to grip.
-They’re also 100% recycled and non-toxic.
+By age one most children are still learning to grasp and manipulate objects, and Honeysticks beeswax crayons are great because they are chubby and easy to grip.
+They’re also handmade in New Zealand from beeswax and non-toxic pigments so they are natural and safe for children.

 5) Green Toys Vehicles